brunerd/clui/README.md

     c    Search for character in other Unicode sequences C    Search for character plus "related characters"

- -x  Expand, describe each individual code point in a sequence -X  Expand plus display original sequence prior to expansion
+ -x  Expand and describe each individual code point in a sequence -X  Expand plus display original sequence prior to expansion

- -V  Verbatim, process input as-is without delimitation or conversion of code points
+ -V  Verbatim, process input raw/as-is, no additional interpretation or delimitation

 Other Modes